All articles

-I built mcp-safe-fetch, an MCP server that sanitizes web content before it reaches your LLM — stripping prompt injection vectors deterministically, no LLM call needed.
-It's a drop-in replacement for Claude Code's WebFetch.
-Along the way I found it also cuts token usage by ~90%.
+So I built mcp-safe-fetch, an MCP server that sanitizes web content before it reaches your LLM — stripping prompt injection vectors deterministically, no LLM call needed.
+Along the way I found it also cuts token usage by ~95% vs WebFetch.

 The problem

 Most real-world prompt injection in web content relies on hiding instructions where the user can't see them but the LLM can.
 Hidden HTML elements, zero-width characters between visible words, base64-encoded payloads in data attributes, off-screen positioned text.
-These are the techniques documented on PayloadsAllTheThings — and if you're using Claude Code's built-in WebFetch, every one of them passes straight through into your context.
+These are the techniques documented on PayloadsAllTheThings — and they're present on real pages today.

 What it does

-The sanitization pipeline runs in 8 stages, all deterministic, on raw HTML and the resulting markdown.
+The pipeline runs in 8 stages on raw HTML and the resulting markdown.
 This is critical — once HTML becomes flat markdown text, you lose the DOM structure needed to detect display:none or computed styles.

 User prompt → Claude calls safe_fetch →